rackerlabs/rackspace-how-to/content/cloud-servers/creating-a-chroot-jail.md

          #Subsystem       sftp    /usr/libexec/openssh/sftp-server

-  2. Add the following to the end of the configuration file:
+  2. Add the following lines to the end of the configuration file:

          Subsystem     sftp   internal-sftp